“Where sustainability aims to put the world back into balance, resilience looks for ways to manage in an imbalanced world.”

 Like many cities in the world New York has experienced a number of significant disruptions and continues to face a range of known risks and emerging threats.
 Within a short time of being in the city it became clear that a ‘planning and preparation mindset’ has become a way of life for people living in the city and organisations operating in the city.

 The preparation mindset has been enabled by bringing some of the brightest minds together and ensuring alignment between response agencies, private enterprise and individuals; all working together to ensure that they are prepared to respond to a range of risks.

 Aside from being a landmark city, New York is now one of the leading cities in the world committed to becoming more resilient.

 Why build resilience?

-Many events have occurred within New York that could have been the catalyst for the city to shift the focus onto building resilience but it was Hurricane Sandy, that resulted in the death of 43 people and US$19Bn in damage, that brought the need to build resilience into the fore.
+Many events have occurred within New York that could have been the catalyst for the city to shift the focus onto building resilience but it was Hurricane Sandy, that resulted in the death of 43 people and US$19Bn in damage, that brought the need to build resilience to the fore.